NCBI-Hackathons/seqacademy/rnaseq.md

 ## 2A.
 Differential expression analysis

-We run an R script `loadYeastGeneCounts.R` to quantify genetic expression over the yeast genome.
+We want to quantify genetic expression over the yeast genome.
 We use DESeq (Differential Expression Sequencing) is used to estimate variance-mean dependence in count data from high-throughput sequencing assays and test for differential expression based on a model using the negative binomial distribution.

+However, based on how we ran the program (using  `-u 2500`) there won't be enough of a difference to perform differential analysis.

-Before we proceed, we need to install xml.
-Run:
+Before performing this step, we need to re-do our RNA-Seq experiment with alll the reads by running:

-`conda install -c r r-xml --yes`
+`nohup python scripts/rnaseq/runrnaseqall.py &`

+As noted in 1A, `nohup` lets us run the command in the background.

 Then run the python script to count the genes and plot the results:

 `python scripts/rnaseq/diffexp.py`

 ## 2B.
 MultiQC